dinakajoy/docker-practice/profile_page/README.md

 - Clone the repository and cd into the project directory
 - Install Docker on your machine
 - Run `npm install` or `yarn add` to install all project dependencies
 - Run `docker-compose -f mongo.yml up -d` to spin up a mongodb and mongo-express containers
+- Create .env file and add your database details (check .env.example for guidiance)
+- Run `npm run develop` or `yarn develop` to start local server which will run on localhost:1337
 - Run `docker-compose -f mongo.yml down` to stop the running containers
 - Run `docker-compose -f mongo.yml down -v` to remove containers
-- Create .env file and add your database details (check .env.example for guidiance)
-- Run `npm run develop` or `yarn develop` to start local server which will run on localhost:1337

 ---

 2. Option 2
-Run `docker-compose up --build`
+Run `docker-compose up --build` to spin up a app, mongodb and mongo-express containers
+- Run `docker-compose -f mongo.yml down` to stop the running containers
+- Run `docker-compose -f mongo.yml down -v` to remove containers

 ### Running the image
 Run - `docker run --name profile-page-container -p 1337:1337 -it profile-page`